Your perfect Ontario cottage week starts here

 Summer House Park

 A 2 km walk from the cottage.
-Canoe, kayak, sailboat and paddle boat rentals, a restaurant serving breakfast and lunch, ice cream and a convenience store.
+Canoe, kayak, sailboat and paddle boat rentals, a restaurant serving breakfast and lunch, wood-fired pizza, ice cream, coffee, and a convenience store.

 Chi-Cheemaun Ferry